redbear/Duo/docs/firmware_architecture_overview.md

 The EEPROM emulation is used to store user's non-volatile data, the size of which is 80 KB.
 It ranges from internal flash address **`0x0800C000`** to **`0x0801FFFF`**.
 The working mechanism of the EEPROM emulation is the same as DCT, it is separated into two partitions and only one is valid at a time:

 * EEPROM emulation bank 1, 16 KB
-* EEPROM emulation bank 2, only 16 KB of the rest 64 KB is used
+* EEPROM emulation bank 2, only the first 16 KB is used

 See the [EEPROM Emulation APIs](https://github.com/redbear/Duo/blob/master/docs/programming_reference_manual.md#eeprom-emulation).